unfortunatelygeek/unfortunatelygeek/README.md

 ## About me
-My name is Aditi Rao.
+Hi, my name is Aditi Rao.
 I like annotated books, indented code, short walks to the fridge, and oxford commas.

 ### You can find me on:
  <div>